comp1800/afternoon-tea/README.md

 * [Contents](#content)

 ## General Info
+A medley of "Demo Request" examples for you to enjoy with your afternoon tea.
-This browser based web application to demostrate miscellaneous user interactions.
+This project is used to demostrate miscellaneous user interactions.

 ## Technologies
 Technologies used for this project: